 - Registered owner information

 The request is sent to the SC DMV headquarters in Blythewood, and the results of the search are then sent to the petitioner.
 If you are requesting title records in person, be prepared to wait for the DMV to research and mail the requested information.
-For a faster delivery, get started by ordering an online VIN report.

 Checking VIN Numbers by Mail in South Carolina